-We went to Moscow to see Russia’s largest military parade in Saint Petersburg as you may already know.
+We went to Moscow to see Russia’s most significant military parade in Saint Petersburg as you may already know.
 And over there we were dumbfounded by the beauty of Saint Petersburg Subway stations by accident.
-After that we’ve decided that we needed a tour of Moscow Subway ASAP.
+After that, we’ve decided that we needed a tour of Moscow Subway ASAP.

 Besides amazing you with photos of some of the most fantastic and gorgeous subway stations ever, I will tell you more than 20 unknown facts about the Moscow Subway and its stations.
 So if you’re in for some beauty, history, Unesco heritage sites and bomb shelters, keep reading.

 Moscow Subway puts German and British punctuality to shame

 The Moscow Subway System is the world record-holder for being on time every time.
 And I’m talking about departures and arrivals!
 The Moscow Transport Department shows that the subway in Moscow has an accuracy of 99.99%!
 I mean, I live in Berlin.
 And Germans are worldwide known for being efficient.
 But the Russians are winning this battle – like all battles. hohohoho WWII jokes anyone?